esperanca/personal_website/src/posts/weeknotes-042.md

   - valencia
   - secretflavours
   - servicedesign
+  - psychologicalsafety
 ---
 A lot happened since the last post last year!
 I now live in Valencia, I have a new job working in healthcare (again) and doing my best to find balance and joy in life.

 ## Top 3 links